 Part 3, Question 6

 Create a dashboard that allows you to evaluate how a company’s ratios change between 2014 and 2015.
 The dashboard should show the ratios for 2014 and 2015, the percentage change from one year to the next, and the percentage change for the company’s industry.
 Choose three different companies and discuss what you learn about the company based on these metrics.
+The three companies do not have to be in the same industry.

 Part 4 (Group): Planning Your Analyses